0xTheProDev/storybook-addon-sass-postcss/README.md

 The Storybook PostCSS addon can be used to run the PostCSS preprocessor with Sass support against your stories in [Storybook](https://storybook.js.org).

+> :beginner: **Use of Storybook v8 is strongly suggested with this addon since v0.2; The addon might be compatible with older Storybook versions as well but will no longer be extensively tested against.**

 ## Getting Started

 Install this addon by adding the `storybook-addon-sass-postcss` dependency: